untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 **Tile-loaded entities bypass the quiescence delay.** When a fullLoad tile (or LOD/HLOD load) finishes, `GeometryStreamingSystem` calls `BatchingSystem.notifyTileEntitiesResident(_:)` with the set of render-ready entity IDs.
 This single call directly registers the entities in `pendingEntityAdditions`, marks them as tile-parsed (for quiescence bypass), and resolves their cell membership — replacing the former two-step `queueResidencyEventsForRenderDescendants` + `notifyTileParsedEntities` pairing and avoiding the per-entity event storm through `SystemEventBus`.
 Their cells are immediately promoted to `batchPending` in the same tick.
 See [Tile-Local Batch Promotion](#tile-local-batch-promotion) below.

-**Stale entity purge on LOD/HLOD teardown.** When `unloadLODLevel` or `unloadHLOD` destroys child entities, it first calls `BatchingSystem.cancelPendingEntities(_:)` with the render descendant IDs.
-This removes them from `pendingEntityAdditions`, `pendingEntityRemovals`, `newlyResidentEntities`, and `tileParsedEntityIds` before the entities are destroyed — preventing "entity is missing" errors on the next `tick()` and avoiding wasted batch rebuilds for entities that no longer exist.
+**Stale entity purge on tile/LOD/HLOD teardown.** When `unloadTile`, `unloadLODLevel`, or `unloadHLOD` destroys child entities, it first calls `BatchingSystem.notifyTileEntitiesUnloading(_:)` with the render descendant IDs.
+This removes pending additions/removals and committed cell membership before the entities are destroyed, preventing recycled entity IDs from remaining attached to stale batch state.

 ### 2b.
 Update Visibility History
 The system checks which cells currently contain visible entities and records `cellLastVisibleFrame[cellId]`.
 This drives **visibility gating** — the system won't waste CPU rebuilding cells you can't see.